justinchoi001/liferay-learn-0/commerce/user-guide/customers/managing-users-and-accounts/README.md

 ### Invite Users to the Account

 The account's _Members_ tab is where administrators can add more users to the account.
-All accounts already have an account administrator assigned during initial creation.
+All accounts already have one account administrator assigned during initial creation and more users can be assigned to this role.

    <img src="./images/02.png" width="700px" style="border: #000000 1px solid;">